-Description: Practical experience in vineyard operations partnering with an approved vineyard, Students must complete a fall, spring and summer practicum.
+Description: Practical experience in vineyard operations partnering with an approved vineyard, Students must complete a fall and spring practicum as well as VEN 195VS in the summer.

-Credits: 2 Lab: 4 Repeatable: [Repeatable for a total of 6 credit hours towards degree/certificate requirements.]
+Credits: 2 Lecture: 0 Lab: 4 Repeatable: [Repeatable for a total of 4 credit hours towards degree/certificate requirements.]